DSimonne/gwaihir/README.md

 * `source_p9`
 * `ipython kernel install --name "p9_gwaihir --user`

+Once you feel confident, you should create your own environment, to avoid sudden updates that may impact your work!

 ## Connect with ssh without using password (mandatory for batch jobs)
 * Login into slurm (make sure that you asked for a GPU)
 * Open a terminal (new -> terminal)